andrenoberto/liveperson-twitter-search/README.md

 ### Parameters:
 You can use all the available parameters as described in the [Standard search API] reference.
 If you want to find out want more about it, please, check this guide.

-q: A UTF-8, URL-encoded search query of 500 characters maximum, including operators.
+- **q**: A UTF-8, URL-encoded search query of 500 characters maximum, including operators.

 # Technical Decisions
 ## dotenv